-- ➤ To set the departure time: press the 1 or 3 button until P flashes on the 2 menu row. - Press the button.
-The numbers of the program memories are shown in the program column .
-The tick denotes activated program memories. - Use the 1 or 3 button to select the required program memory. - Press the @ button. - Press button 4. - ► To edit the program memory: use the 1 or 3 button to select . - Press the @ button. - Set the day of the week and the time (→ page 109).
+- To set the departure time: press the 1 or

+2 button until P flashes on the 2 menu row.

+- Press the () button.

+The numbers of the program memories are shown in the program column ().
+The tick denotes activated program memories.

+- Use the 1 or 3 button to select the required program memory.

+- Press the 4 button.

+- To activate/deactivate program memories: use the

+or

+substantiation of the select On or Off.

+- Press button 4.

+- To edit the program memory: use the 1 or

+3 button to select

+.

+- Press the 4 button.

+- Set the day of the week and the time $(\rightarrow page 109)$.